ShamanChandini/Student-Mark-Calculation/README.md

 # Java new Project 1 #

-### This is a very simple basicStudent Marks Calculation Project using Java Language in IntelliJ IDEA.
+### This is a very simple and basic Student Marks Calculation Project using Java Language in IntelliJ IDEA.

 #### Here you can calculate a students mark in various subjects and can also find it's total,average and grade.
 > Enter the values